-Relevant NPPOs and other agencies should be kept informed of My change in FF-PFA status as appropriate, and IPPC pest reporting obligations observed (ISPM\17:202).
+Relevant NPPOs and other agencies should be kept informed of any change in FF-PFA status as appropriate, and IPPC pest reporting obligations observed (ISPM 17:2002)

-This appendix was adopted by the Sixth Commission on Phytosanitary Measures in March 2011.
+This annex was adopted by the Ninth Session of the Commission on Phytosanitary Measures in April 2014.
+This annex is a prescriptive part of the standard.